 Supplier credit.
 You can negotiate terms with suppliers, and during hard times, this is vital.
 Consignment is an example of supplier negotiation.
 Floor planning is another.
 One way to negotiate with suppliers is to ask for easy terms, say…45 days.
 In return, after six months, you will pay five percent over invoice for another six months.

-Coronavirus is the major issue of the day.
+Coronavirus is a major issue of the day.
 If it doesn’t affect your health or the health of someone close to you, it is affecting your personal and business finances.
 With some planning and re-positioning, you can navigate our perilous times and recover faster than competitors.
 As always, consider OneClickAdvisor a resource.

 For more information, contact us anytime.